Venezuela arrests ex-oil bosses for graft in widening purge

 Insiders instead say the probe is politically motivated, likening it to a recent crackdown on graft in Saudi Arabia that has strengthened the power of Crown Prince Mohammed bin Salman.

-PDVSA and Venezuela’s Information and Oil Ministries did not immediately respond to requests for comment.
+PDVSA and Venezuela’s Information and Oil ministries did not immediately respond to requests for comment.
 Reuters was unable to contact Del Pino or Martinez.

+In a video recorded before his arrest that he published on his Twitter account on Thursday afternoon, Del Pino defended himself and said he was the “victim” of an “unjustified attack,” but did not elaborate on who was to blame for his arrest.

+“We know there are irregularities, and I am the first who, through internal control mechanisms ... (made us) denounce and push ahead with investigations,” said a tired-looking Del Pino, speaking under a large tree.

 The arrests of Del Pino and Martinez have brought more attention to Rafael Ramirez, who was Venezuela’s all-powerful oil czar for a decade and under whom both men ascended.

-Maduro fired Ramirez, who was thought to have presidential ambitions, from his job as representative to the United Nations on Tuesday and summoned him back to Caracas, according to people with knowledge of the situation.
+Maduro fired Ramirez, who was thought to have presidential ambitions, from his job as representative to the United Nations on Tuesday and summoned him back to Caracas from New York, according to people with knowledge of the situation.

-Those people say a protracted rivalry between the two men has deepened in recent weeks, especially after Ramirez wrote online opinion articles from New York criticizing PDVSA’s production slump and Maduro’s handling of the economy.
+Those people say a protracted rivalry between the two men has deepened in recent weeks, especially after Ramirez wrote online opinion articles criticizing PDVSA’s production slump and Maduro’s handling of the economy.

 Saab did not mention Ramirez by name, although both Maduro and top officials have recently repeatedly referred to his governance as oil boss as a time when “mafias” were formed and executives came to think of themselves as the owners of Venezuela’s reserves.